 Two people fight over an orange.
 One wants the peel for baking, the other the juice.
 Splitting it 50/50 satisfies neither.
 But understanding interests leads to a smarter solution.

-- “Be hard on a problem, not on the people”
+- Separate people from problems.- “Be hard on a problem, not on the people”

 - Conflicts can be resolved without adversarial tactics - Try other’s side shoes.